nionio6915/Euclid_Probe/README.md

 ## Parts
 <ol>
   <li>2 - Z-Probe PCBs - Same PCB is used for the upper and lower half.</li>
   <li>4 - 1/4x1/8 axially magnetized countersunk magnets.
-Two magnets must have N on countersink side, two with S on countersink side.</li>
+Two magnets must have N on countersink side, two with S on countersink side.</li>  European sources carry 7mm magnets.
   <li>1 - SPDT snap action switch.
 The kind found in computer mice, reprap endstops, etc.. </li>
   <li>4 - M2x5 countersunk steel screws.
 (2-56 x 3/8 and M2-8 to 10mm length ok)</li>
   <li>2 - M3 screws to attach the board to the carriage.
 Stainless steel button head cap screws (non magnetic) are prefered.
 Regualr cap screws have an interference issue with the heads being as tall or taller than the magnets.</li>